pbakota/csharp-microservices-grpc/README.md

 To package each microservice separately you can use the following targets

-`$ make package-all` - Will package all microservices seapratelly into 'release' folder.
+`$ make package-all` - Will package all microservices separately into the 'release' folder.
 `$ make package-orders` - Will package orders microservice `$ make package-payments` - Will package payments microservice `$ make package-stock` - Will package stock microservice